Zalgow667/TD1_LEPLEY_LEBLAY_HAMON_EPPELE_IW/README.md

 # Instant Weather

 Instant Weather is a simple weather forecasting application that provides users with up-to-date weather information for the next 1 to 7 days.
-It's designed to be easy to use and customizable to suit your weather needs.
+It's designed to be easy to use and customizable to suit your needs.

 ## Features